tuckerd/photo_gallery/README.md

 - View [documentation](http://docs.aws.amazon.com/AmazonS3/latest/gsg/GetStartedWithS3.html) for setting up bucket.
 - When you are done with creating a bucket put the key id, access key, and bucket name in a .env file.  .env_example has been provided for you.
 Rename this file to .env and replace your information with the dummy variables on the first three lines

 Redis is required for Sidekiq background jobs so should be installed.
 Check out [Railscast #366](http://railscasts.com/episodes/366-sidekiq) to see it in action and see example setup.
+Then do `bundle exec sidekiq` to get the background workers going.

 ## Contributing